 After a heavy sigh, I allow myself to step into the vision.
 I am good at projecting myself on the outside.
 All my friends eat sunshine, and I train in speculative fiction.
 Sometimes I think I could be my own imaginary friend.

-It’s suddenly me who went to a jazz concert with him and spent the night nodding along to soft tunes with eyes closed, sipping on cheap whiskey.
+I open it like a window and climb through.
+Inside it is home after being away for years.
+I’ve gone in search of an ideal, but reality has always failed to come up to the mark.
+I’ll always return.
+Suddenly, it’s me who went to a jazz concert with him and spent the night nodding along to soft tunes with eyes closed, sipping cheap whiskey.
 It’s got to be me.
-I am the girl who lives on air and intensity alone, and I’d never stray away from hotter nights or bigger feelings, whatever turn they took; I’m with my madness all the way if I’m getting my buzz, my fix, my life.
+I’m the girl who lives on air and intensity, and I’d never turn away from hotter nights or bigger feelings, whatever turn they took.
+I’m with my madness all the way.

-And, like all the best quests, in the end I’m doing it all for a girl: me.
+‘And, like all the best quests, in the end I’m doing it all for a girl: me.’ – Caitlin Moran

 5 thoughts on “Nothing Is Ever the Same As They Said It Was”

 Thanks John :)